 Great news I'm sure you'll agree.

-So if sitting at your desk is so dangerous, getting a standing desk instead must be a good idea right?
+So if sitting at your desk is so dangerous, using a standing desk instead must be a good idea right?

 Well to an extent yes.

-But the bad news is that prolonged periods of standing can also cause you pain!
+But the bad news is that extended periods of standing can also cause you back pain!